 It’s important to make sure that the solicitor you choose specialises in family law.
 Because the lawyers are there, it will be more expensive, but it can be useful if you feel nervous about negotiating or discussing issues.

 It is also useful if there are difficult legal issues to be resolved.

 The meetings normally take place in a safe and private place.

-Usually, it is only you, your partner, and the mediator who are present.
+Usually, it is only you, your partner, and the mediator who is present.
 Since the setting is informal, only first names are normally used.

 During the mediation process, the mediator will ask you questions and you will answer them.
 Apart from that, you will be asked about issues which you may wish to discuss.

 How many sessions would you expect during the mediation process?

 Depending on the nature of the problem, generally, two or four sessions are suitable.